poelzi/vb/content/about/_index.md

 voxel.blue is normaly known as [poelzi](http://poelzi.org)

-All sets a first takes, undedited¹ live mixes, done on various ocations.
-I usually don't plan my sets, rather they manifest a general idea or direction planned ahead.
-I do collect tracks I absolutely want to play, but most tracks a choosen in midair …
+All sets are first takes, unedited¹ live mixes, done on various occasions.
+I usually don't have preplanned playlists for my sets, rather they manifest a particular idea or direction I had in mind.
+I do however collect tracks I absolutely want to play, but most tracks are chosen in midair …

 ¹ except normalization and maybe cutting garbage from end/beginning :)